Convergence Rates for the Maximum A Posteriori Estimator in PDE-Regression Models with Random Design: A general statistical inverse Problem

 \begin{remark}[Maximum a posteriori estimator] \mbox{} \begin{enumerate}[label = \roman*)] \item Up to now, we do not have formulated any specific conditions on $\Thetatilde$, except of $\Thetatilde\subseteq\IL^2(\domain,W)$.
-In \cref{propo:existence}, a restriction of $\Thetatilde$ is neccessary in order to provide existence of $\thetaMAP$ as a maximizer of the optimization problem \cref{eq:MAP}.
+In \cref{propo:existence}, we need to restrict ourselves to suitable subsets $\Theta\subseteq\Thetatilde\cap\scrH$ (with $\scrH$ being either $H^\alpha(\domain,W)$ or $H^\alpha_c(\domain,W)$) in order to provide existence of $\thetaMAP$ as a maximizer of the optimization problem \cref{eq:MAP} over $\Theta$.
 However, the results of the statistical analysis hold true for \textit{any} maximizer $\thetaMAP$ of $\scrJ_{\rate,N}$.
 From the application perspective, the definition of $\thetaMAP$ seems unfeasible as the optimization problem is formulated over a possibly infinite-dimensional space.
-The theory shown in \cite{Nickl_2023} and \cite{NicklWang2023} provide general conditions and algorithms, under which $\thetaMAP$ can be computed in polynomial time, if $\Thetatilde$ is finite dimensional. \item The MAP estimator $\thetaMAP$ introduced in \cref{eq:MAP} has two different interpretations: On the one hand, $\thetaMAP$ is strongly related to the classical theory of Tikhonov-regularized estimators - we refer to \cite{EnglHankeNeubauer2000} for a detailed analysis of the regularization of ill-posed deterministic inverse problems.
-Indeed, $\thetaMAP$ minimizes the empirical squared distance.
-To exlude unnecessary complex solutions of the problem, the regularity is penalized in terms of the $H^\alpha(\domain,W)$-norm.
-On the other hand, $\thetaMAP$ corresponds to the framework of Bayesian inverse problem techniques.
-Under Gaussian process priors on the parameter space $\Thetatilde$, the corresponding likelihood of the a posteriori distribution is then maximised by $\thetaMAP$.
-We refer here to the comments in \cite{NicklGeerWang2020} and \cite{BohrNickl2023}, and further to \cite{Dashti_2013}, \cite{Helin_2015} for more details. \end{enumerate} \end{remark}
+The theory shown in \cite{Nickl_2023} and \cite{NicklWang2023} provide general conditions and algorithms, under which $\thetaMAP$ can be computed in polynomial time, if $\Theta$ is finite dimensional.